iSha144k/group-messaging/README.md

 3. [Reaction and Replies](https://github.com/iSha144k/group-messaging/blob/main/cypress/e2e/replies.feature)
 4. [Permissions](https://github.com/iSha144k/group-messaging/blob/main/cypress/e2e/permissions.feature)

-Run `npm run cy:run` to run the tests in the background or `npx cypress open` to run them in a browser.
+Run `npm run test` to run the tests in the background or `npx cypress open` to run them in a browser.
 If you are running them in a browser, you may select E2E as the test type and Chrome as the browser.

 ### Generate Report
-Consolidate all reports into one
-`npm run report:merge`

 Generate the html version of all reports
-`npm run report:generate`
+`npm run report`

 ### Report Bugs
 Please report the bugs on the [bugs](https://dot-almanac-c71.notion.site/deb71ae641be4f0fa250307b5cf46940?v=4740937bc30d4b8a856d24629c2d3a9e&pvs=4) database.